-- 55 coordinates, data assimilation techniques and inventory of operational systems are available in Alvarez-Fanjul et al., 2022.
+- 55 coordinates, data assimilation techniques and inventory of operational systems. are available in Alvarez-Fanjul et al., 2022.
 Wind-waves also contribute to mean and extreme sea levels through wave setup and to the fluctuation of the water line at the coast through wave runup (Dodet et al., 2019).
 Wind-wave sea level contributions are estimated from wave models (Aouf et al., 2022).
-In addition, non-linear interactions between mean sea level, tides, storm surges and waves are acting on the total sea level at the coast (Chaigneau et al., 2023; Idier et al., 2019). - 60 The accuracy of numerical models to forecast sea levels is limited by several factors (e.g., discussion in Irazoqui Apecechea et al., 2023), such as the accuracy of the atmospheric forcing forecasts (especially so for the storm surge and wave components of total sea level changes at the coast), by tidal forcings for regional to coastal systems, by the representation of bathymetry, by the lack of representation of non-linear interactions between sea level components (mean-sea level-tides-surges-wave), and by limitations of the ocean and wave models themselves (e.g., model numerics, resolution, lack of some coastal processes such as wetting and drving, river-estuary-ocean continuum).
+In addition, non-linear interactions between mean sea level, tides, storm surges and waves are acting on the total sea level at the coast (Chaigneau et al., 2023; Idier et al., 2019). - 60 The accuracy of numerical models to forecast sea levels are limited by the accuracy of the atmospheric forcing forecasts (especially so for the storm surge and wave components of total sea level changes at the coast), by tidal forcings for regional to coastal systems, the representation of bathymetry, by the lack of representation of non-linear interactions between sea level components (mean-sea level-tides-surges-wave), and by limitations of the ocean and wave models themselves.

-Figure 1: Map of risks for cities and settlements by the sea according to IPCC regions, extracted from IPCC AR6 (Glavovic et al., 2022).
-The map shows risks to people (number of people at risk from a 100-year coastal flood event; Haasnoot et al., 2021), risks of loss of coastal land (length of coast with more than 100 m retreat; Vousdoukas et al., 2020), risks to the built environment (airports at risk indicated by expected annual number of flights disrupted by coastal flooding (Yesudian and Dawson, 2021)) and risk to wetlands (± indicates positive or negative area change; Schuerch et al., 2018).
-Risks are reported against global mean sea level rise relative to 2020 (in meters), depending on data availability.
+65 Figure 1: Map of risks for cities and settlements by the sea according to IPCC regions, extracted from IPCC AR6 (Glavovic et al., 2022).
+The map shows risks to people from a 100-year coastal flood event (100.000)[16], risks to loss of coastal land (length of coast with more than 100 m retreat), risks to the built environment (airports at risk indicated by number of flights disrupted and risk to wetlands (± indicates positive or negative area change)[19].
+Risks are reported against global mean sea level rise relative to 2020, depending on data availability.

-2.1 Storm surge models
+70 3.1 Storm surge models

 Storm surge models, also called hydrodynamic models here, are usually based on shallow water equations.
-They are the most common tools to simulate the generation and propagation of storm surges due to atmospheric surface pressure and winds, thereby providing water levels and velocities (e.g., SELFE, SCHISM, POM, Delft3D, ADCIRC, GTSM, MIKE21, TuFlow, ROMS, FVCOM, SHYFEM) (Fujiang et al., 2022; Ciliberti et al., 2022).
+They are the most common tools to simulate the generation and propagation of storm surges due to atmospheric surface pressure and winds, thereby providing water levels and velocities (e.g., SELFE, SCHISM, POM, Delft3D, ADCIRC, GTSM, MIKE21, TuFlow, ROMS, FVCOM) (Fujiang et al., 2022; Ciliberti et al., 2022).
 They can also incorporate astronomical tides.
-In these models, shallow water equations are often discretized based on unstructured meshes with either finite-volume methods or finite-element methods.
-Unstructured grids allow for a seamless modelling from the open to coastal ocean using a spatially
+In these models,